-2. Temporary/Hourly:
+2. Temporary/Hourly

 - a.
 Temporary/hourly appointments will not be used by the University to circumvent appropriate hiring procedures. - b.
-Individual(s) working in temporary/hourly position(s) as defined in Article 7.2.A in classification(s) covered by this Agreement who exceed one thousand fifty (1050) hours in any twelve (12) consecutive month period from the original date of hire will become permanent. - c.
+Individual(s) working in temporary/hourly position(s) as defined in Article 7.2.A in classification(s) covered by this Agreement who exceed one thousand fifty (1050) hours in any twelve (12) consecutive month period from the original date of hire will become permanent.
+When a temporary employee becomes permanent as a result of working more than one thousand fifty (1050) hours, the FTE percentage of the permanent position will be based on the average hours worked, exclusive of overtime, over the duration of the Temporary/Hourly Bargaining Unit position's current twelve (12) consecutive month period. - c.
 Exceptions to the foregoing item may be implemented upon mutual agreement between the University, the Union, and the employee.